-Blue Gum Does Not Currently Have A Safety and Health Committee.
+Blue Gum Early Learning and Child Care Centre does not currently have a Safety and Health Committee.
 We have a Safety and Health Representative.

 Notification of Death, Serious Injury or Illness

 The Nominated Supervisor will notify WorkSafe as soon as they become aware of a work-related death or serious injury or illness including: